mskf3000/Tutorials-and-Cheat-Sheets/Cheat Sheet - Fail2Ban.md

 	findtime = 900
 	maxretry = 6

-Similarly we can enable and adjust the SSH DDoS detection check like this; `bantime` is 5 minutes (300 seconds) and the `findtime` to catch attempts is 15 minutes (900 seconds):
+Similarly we can enable and adjust the SSH DDoS detection check jail like this; `bantime` is 5 minutes (300 seconds) and the `findtime` to catch attempts is 15 minutes (900 seconds):

 	[ssh-ddos]

 	enabled  = true
 	port     = ssh
 	filter   = sshd-ddos
 	logpath  = /var/log/auth.log